GACJ/callingitround/content/docs/supplemental_skills/4_getting_practice/index.md

 A lot of this chapter on Supplemental Skills has been devoted to the growth and development of the band through the actions of the caller or conductor; that is, watching out for getting the right type of touch, placing your band just so, and giving guidance in a kind and sensitive manner while also being effective.

 This section, on "Getting Practice," is about how to effectively advocate for yourself in getting the sorts of practice you will need to become a good conductor.
 Some people will not struggle with this problem at all; if anything, they will struggle with the opposite problem of over-confidence leading to a lot of very ambitious attempts, very few of which come round!
 But here we'll focus on the opposite side of the spectrum: perhaps you feel very shy about asking for opportunities, or your local tower leadership are not willing to let you have a go.
-Here, I'll talk over some different strategies you can use to get practice, regardless of your situation, by focussing on a few potential problems and some solutions to them.
+Here, I'll talk over some different strategies you can use to get practice, regardless of your situation, by focusing on a few potential problems and some solutions to them.

 ## Problem: I don't know how to practice.